-So it’s pretty unusual for me to take issue with anything grammar related.
-But someone has to speak out about all the exclamation points popping up in marketing circles.
-If I see one more boring marketing cliche punctuated with three of these !!!
+Someone has to speak out about all the poor use of punctuation.
+If I see one more marketing cliche or list of features punctuated with three of these !!!
 I’m going to scream.

 “All natural!
 Gluten-free!
 GMO-free!
 Vegan!!!”